 JWs mention many reasons for this, which the bible actually supports to a certain extent.
-The bible says that men are to be the head of women and wives are to be submissive, and that women are not allowed to speak in the congregation. (“If they want to learn something, let them ask their husbands at home, for it is disgraceful for a woman to speak in the congregation.” – 1 Corinthians 14:35) This would be all well and good, if the bible didn’t go on to explain why women need to be all submissive and such.
+The bible says that men are to be the head of women, and that wives are to be submissive, and that women are not allowed to speak in the congregation. (“If they want to learn something, let them ask their husbands at home, for it is disgraceful for a woman to speak in the congregation.” – 1 Corinthians 14:35) This would be all well and good, if the bible didn’t go on to explain why women need to be submissive.

-In some cases it might even be better to leave it at that, as explanations that are illogical and nonsensical can call into question the usefulness and rightfulness of those rules in the first place.
+In some cases, it might even be better to leave it at that, as explanations that are illogical and nonsensical can call into question the usefulness and rightfulness of those rules in the first place, which brings us back to a woman’s hair.
 Consider what I mean by that, with scriptures that talk about how women need to be submissive because of their hair; these scriptures can be found in 1 Corinthians 11, and I’ll quote some verses below.

 Every man who prays or prophesies with something on his head shames his head; but every woman who prays or prophesies with her head uncovered shames her head, for it is one and the same as if she were a woman with a shaved head.
 For if a woman does not cover herself, she should have her hair cut oﬀ; but if it is disgraceful for a woman to have her hair cut oﬀ or shaved, she should be covered.
 For a man should not have his head covered, as he is God’s image and glory, but the woman is man’s glory.